bnnm/wwiser/README.md

 # WWISER
-A Wwise `.bnk` parser, to assist in ripping audio from games using the Wwise engine.
+A Wwise `.bnk` parser, to assist in handling audio from games using the Wwise engine.

 Simply open `wwiser` without arguments to start the GUI.
 From there you can load and view banks, dump contents or make TXTP (used to simulate audio).
 It reads